(inclusive of taxes)

 • ABOUT Smruthi Gargi Eswar

-Smruthi Gargi Eswar is an artist and storyteller.
+Smruthi Gargi Eswar is a painter, graphic artist and storyteller.
 She studied at the Baroda Faculty of Fine Arts and Chitrakala Parishath, Bangalore briefly.
-Her art studies started much earlier though, while she was still a student at The Valley School KFI.
+Her art studies started much earlier, while she was still a student at The Valley School KFI.
 From a fine arts education, Smruthi moved on to graphic design and photography almost immediately.
-But over the last few years, she has ventured back into the world of art, finding within it, an avenue to explore, address and express at a more personal level.
-Her journey from graphic design to art initially established the medium in which her works were created.
-Now, they vary from terracotta to acrylic to photography.
-But one of the mediums she enjoys using the most to give voice to her artistic expression even today, is digital or graphic art.
+Eventually she returned to the world of art, finding within it, an avenue to explore, address and express at a more personal level.
+Working with hidden and forgotten mythologies, she brings them to life with a highly unique and singular expression—one that is contemporary while still carrying within it a deep sense of time.

 Read More